alces-software/alces-cloud-docs/docs/docs/compute/flavors.md

 #Flavors
 Alces Cloud instances are available in a number of flavors.
 The flavor chosen will define the resources available to your instance.

-Currently, there are four flavors available on Alces Cloud with the following sizes:
+Currently, there are two flavors available on Alces Cloud with the following sizes:

 | Flavor | VCPUs | RAM | Ephemeral Disk | Root Disk|
 |---|---|---|---|---|